mercure-imaging/mercure/docs/install.rst

     exit

-First start of Hermes
+First start of mercure
 ---------------------

-Now, you can start Hermes for the fist time.
+Now, you can start mercure for the fist time.
 For now, start only the bookkeeper service, so that the database tables are created, and the webgui, so that the other services can later be started through the webgui.

-The following commands need to be entered using a sudo account (i.e., not as user hermes):
+The following commands need to be entered using a sudo account (i.e., not as user mercure):

 ::

-    systemctl start hermes_bookkeeper.service
+    systemctl start mercure_bookkeeper.service
-    systemctl start hermes_ui.service
+    systemctl start mercure_ui.service

 You can validate if the two services started correctly with the following two commands:

 ::

-    journalctl -u hermes_bookkeeper.service
+    journalctl -u mercure_bookkeeper.service
-    journalctl -u hermes_ui.service
+    journalctl -u mercure_ui.service

 In addition, you should open a web browser and test if the login page appears if you enter the server ip (with port :8000 - or the port that you selected).